Planning the Home Education Year: Part 9 – Planning the Day

 Below, I share with you some suggestions for activities within each block of time.
 Please note that you should not do all these activities in a block or even in one day.
 These are simply ideas you can select from.

-For a neurodivergent or disabled child, I suggest varying the activities from fine motor to gross motor; from sitting/floor play to standing; from a quiet activity to a more active one.
+For a neurodivergent or disabled child, I suggest varying the activities from fine motor to gross motor, from sitting/floor play to standing, and from a quiet activity to a more active one.
 The Waldorf approach refers to this as in-breath and out-breath.
 Every time you plan an energetic activity, follow it with a calming one to balance the activities.

 Before breakfast